AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 2. ✅ Implement the subscription tier updates outlined in subscription_tier_update_plan.md
 3. ✅ Test the email functionality with various email providers
 4. ✅ Test the subscription tier system with various upgrade/downgrade scenarios
+5. ✅ Implement the auth router modifications outlined in auth_router_modification_plan.md
+6. Test the modified auth router endpoint
-5. Monitor logs for any remaining issues
+7. Monitor logs for any remaining issues
-6. Document the solutions and any configuration changes
+8. Document the solutions and any configuration changes

 ## Open Questions
 1. What is the current development status of the auth_service?